Dead - Death - Obituary News : Co-founder Of Magic Castle Dies At 92 - Celebrities Deaths

 - Larsen family legacy

-Source Link :Milton Larsen, co-founder of Hollywood’s Magic Castle, dead at 92/
+Source Link :Milton Larsen, co-founder of Hollywood’s Magic Castle, has died at the age of 92/